 The Counseling Department utilizes classroom presentations, collaboration with faculty and individual and small group meetings to foster positive growth, values and independence.
 Through use of Naviance, students will examine their personality, interests and future goals.
 This self-exploration is supported by personal conversations and allows students to develop enhanced self-awareness and identity as they move towards college and career exploration.

-The department offers valuable assistance to students and families during the college and career planning process using a variety of tools and techniques.
+The Counseling Department offers valuable assistance to students and families during the college and career planning process using a variety of tools and techniques.
 In addition to utilizing Naviance, an online resource that assists students and families in their personal, academic and college planning process, our counselors bring years of college and career planning experience to every conversation.
 They are instrumental in advising students and families in the college search, application, decision and enrollment process.

-The NDP Counseling Department also hosts an annual College Information Night, inviting numerous college admission professionals to campus to address topics and provide information on their respective institutions or services.
+The Counseling Department also hosts an annual College Information Night, inviting numerous college admission professionals to campus to address topics and provide information on their respective institutions or services.
 In addition, a large number of college and university representatives (over 100 annually) personally visit NDP to meet with our students and staff.